General Information about the Language Academy

 Is there an airport pick-up/drop-off service for students from out of town?

 Yes.
-An Academy staff person and a shuttle bus will pick up students at the Albany, New York airport (for GMC students), the Philadelphia airport (for Swarthmore students) or the Los Angeles International airport (for Pomona students) throughout the day.
-We ask that when making travel arrangements, students try to schedule flights between the hours of 12 noon and 5:00 p.m.
+An Academy staff person and a shuttle bus will pick up students at the Albany, New York, airport (for Green Mountain College students), the Burlington, Vermont, airport (for St. Michael’s students) throughout the day.
+We ask that when making travel arrangements, students try to schedule flights between the hours of 12pm and 5:00pm.

 I’ve never studied this language before.
 Does the Academy accept beginners?